 I don't know all the details, having never done it, but this excellent book is a great tool to guide you through it.

-Of course, now you need to take this information and start deciding what's the best motorhome or camper for you
+Of course, now you need to take this information and start deciding what's the best motorhome or best small campervan for you

 If you're considering buying your first motorhome or camper, this helpful list will guide you through it so you don't forget anything.

-Let us know what you end up with- we love hearing about your adventures.
+Let us know what you end up with- we love hearing about your adventures as you choose the best small motorhome for you.